 StreetSpace is a research and teaching project in the School of Architecture at Queen's University Belfast.
 StreetSpace works in collaboration with academia, government and local communities to analyse streets and fulfil their potential to be people-centred, accessible and inclusive public places.
 The project investigates the significance of everyday streets through their urban form, histories and experiences.
 It establishes links with other disciplines and seeks to enable the dialogue between academia, policy and the public thorough the organisation of local workshops, symposia and exhibitions.

-Mixed use streets are complex entities that connect diverse areas of the city.
+Everyday streets are complex and connect diverse areas of the city.
 They have evolved slowly through history, but can be radically transformed by redevelopment.
 Scholars value their plurality, diversity and authenticity; while urban designers and planners value their physical aspects, often overlooking the social construct of the people who use them.
-On the other hand, policy makers look for the social, economical and political value of mixed use streets.
+On the other hand, policy makers look for the social, economic and political value of everyday streets.
 To be able to bridge this gap between academia, practice and policy we need to understand all these values.
-So, how can we study streets beyond the usual tools of built environment professionals?
-StreetSpace seeks to understand the significance of mixed use streets, by analysing their physical, historical and experiential aspects.
-It explores streets with a rich mix of uses, with complex histories and especially those that risk losing their distinctive identities.
-This multidisciplinary and international project aims to provide and alternative way of planning and developing mixed use streets.
+StreetSpace explores streets with a rich mix of uses, with complex histories and especially those that risk losing their distinctive identities.

 Videos workshops and symposium: